zchsh/paper-mini-gen/NOTES.md

 - Could there be an option to remove these interior voids?
 Option to remove them completely could make sense.
 - Another way to implement this option, more manual maybe a separate thing, would be manual removal of specific shapes, eg by clicking on them and having them change colour
 - Possible first cut option... a given polygon is made up of many REGIONS.
 Group the regions of a given polygon based on whether they overlap - any overlapping regions should be placed in a single group.
 Determining overlap might be done with a "minowski diff"? <https://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibclipperminkowskidiff>.
 In longer form, running an intersection of the two regions, and then determining whether the intersection has a surface area greater than zero might be another option.
 Once you have a group of overlapping regions, then determine the surface area of each region, with <https://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibjsareaofpolygon>.
 Finally, sort by surface area, and keep only the region with the largest surface area.

+#### Arrange-and-print tool enhancements

+At times this feels a little close to "re-implementing a completely basic version of Figma"... but hey, why not I guess.

+- [ ] Refine document structure to allow SVG export
+  - Currently one big HTML document, with many SVG documents within it.
+  - Currently solution is to add `uuid` values to ids within each SVG document... this works fine for now because I have control over the SVG source... but for this "print and arrange SVGs" tool to be really useful, maybe it shouldn't rely on that property?
+  - Alternate solution... when an `<svg />` document is pasted, grab the _contents_ of the SVG, and paste those into the DOM, within an existing `<svg />` paste target.
+  - Main reason to do this: allows `Export SVG` functionality, which would be really nice.
+  - Hurdle: may want to automatically modify the incoming SVG contents to add a `uuid` to any `id` values, and any `#<id>` references to those original values?
+Maybe this should be a toggle-able option... as in my case, it feels like it might be ideal to instead _match_ any incoming definitions by their `id`, and thereby keep SVG (and PDF) file size really trim, but actually re-using definitions across any duplicate paste elements.
+  - Note: this will change event listeners significantly, I think?
+Or maybe wrapping incoming contents in a `<g />` group, and applying the same kind of `transform: translate` approach to the group makes sense?
+  - Related note: scope here is `paste and repositioning smaller incoming SVGs within a page-sized SVG document`, and that page-sized SVG document can then be printed using browser print.

+- [ ] Zoom and pan document, in "canvas" container
+  - In this little program, fixed to single artboard (control size later though), and toolset is _vastly_ simplified (select only, plus document navigation)
+  - Move elements - click and drag, starting ON a selectable object
+  - Select - click and drag, starting OFF any selectable object
+    - Shift-click, or shift-click-drag, to invert selection
+  - Zoom - command-scroll.
+Zoom about current pointer position
+    - `transform: scale` I think?
+  - Pan - separate "tool"?
+In Figma, it's `H` for hand.
+    - Pan shorcut could be clicking down scroll wheel and moving (as in Figma)
+    - Command + click-and-drag might work.
+Or "alt".
+Choose a default, allow user to customize `Pan modifier`?
+    - Either way... basic "toolbar", either "select" (pointer icon) or "pan" (hand icon)?
+    - `transform: translate` on the broader canvas, I think?
+- [ ] Size "canvas" container to same width and height as viewport
+  - Activate "canvas" container to interact (eg click), this brings it into scroll view, input captured, scrolling navigates canvas (shift-scroll scrolls horizontally)
+  - `Esc` or activate escape button within "canvas" container to leave, input no longer captured, scrolling scrolls page
+- [ ] Initial auto-zoom to fit document in viewport
+  - Maybe this is where case for instructions "outside" the "canvas" makes sense?
+Otherwise this could scale text to tiny proportions.

+- [ ] Select multiple items
+- [ ] Delete multiple items
+- [ ] Export to SVG

 #### Image resizing performance